 Again, the VISION from God brings HOPE and HOPE when acted upon by an OBEDIENT FAITH causes the VISION to become a reality.

 It is FAITH that believes in the completed work of Jesus’ Cross at Calvary.
-God does not have to send Jesus to the cross again when we choose to accept Jesus as our Savior and Lord because the sin debt of the whole world has already been paid (1 John 2:2).
+God does not have to send Jesus to the cross again when we choose to accept Jesus as our Savior and Lord because the whole world’s sin debt has already been paid (1 John 2:2).
 Therefore, we simply ASK (1) God to pass the salvation that has been placed on the table before us (Romans 10:13).
-The same is true when we are praying for any need, want or desire to be met in our lives (James 1:6.
+The same is true when we are praying for any need, want, or desire to be met in our lives (James 1:6.
 Matthew 21:22.
 Mark 11:24).

 Realize, we have been redeemed from everything that Adam’s sin brought into the World through Christ Jesus our Lord and Savior (Galatians 3:13).
 That is, God did a greater work through the last Adam (Jesus) than Satan did through the first Adam (1 Corinthians 15:45).
-(See Deuteronomy 28:15-68 for a description of the curse that came upon mankind as a result of the fall of Adam).
-It is through faith that we receive the promises that give us Christ’s victory over the curse (Galatians 3:13,14.
+(See Deuteronomy 28:15-68 for a description of the curse that came upon mankind due to the fall of Adam).
+Through faith, we receive the promises that give us Christ’s victory over the curse (Galatians 3:13,14.
 Hebrews 11:33).
 (See Deuteronomy 28:1-14 for a description of the promised blessings that are available to those that have accepted the last Adam – Jesus – as Savior and Lord of their lives).

 Lastly, it is not a matter of having faith in our ability but rather having faith in His ability.
 That is, faith in the completed work of the cross of our Lord Jesus Christ!
 (Galatians 2:16.
 Galatians 2:20.
 Hebrews 12:2.
 John 1:1.
 Romans 10:17)